adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/dataconcepts.md

 Soft Delete is a feature whereby entities are marked as deleted by setting the Deleted flag to true.
 When you query the server, the deleted records are not shown unless you explicitly ask for them.
 This is done as part of the offline sync process.

+!!! info
+    The UpdatedAt and Version fields are maintained by the Azure Mobile Apps Domain Manager, generally by triggers within the database.
+You must not set these fields yourself.

 ## The Data Access Protocol